Tree Maintenance

 Pruning

-The ideal time to prune your ornamentals is during winter/spring, when your tree's system is becoming active.
-You can remove damaged or dead branches in the spring to help encourage new growth in time for the latter part of spring and the summer.
-Ornamentals are trees that thrive after effective pruning.
+The ideal time to prune ornamental trees is during winter and early spring, when the tree’s system is becoming active.
+Removing damaged or dead branches in spring encourages new growth for late spring and summer.
+Many ornamental trees respond particularly well to careful, professional pruning.

 Fertilising

-A good quality slow-release fertiliser will help your trees stay healthy and strengthen their natural defences against pests and disease.
+A good-quality, slow-release fertiliser supports strong root development, keeps trees healthy, and boosts their natural defences against pests and disease.

 Watering